Access by Voters with Disabilities

 See the Mail-In Voting page for more information.

 Important Note: A recent change in the law requires the State Board of Elections and each local board of elections to refer to absentee ballots as mail-in ballots and absentee voting as mail-in voting.
 Please note that this change in terminology does NOT change the process of mail-in voting.

 Yes, a ballot marking device that is accessible to most voters is available at all voting locations in early voting centers and polling places.
 Using a headset and keypad, blind voters and voters with low vision are able to vote by listening to the ballot selections and by using the keypad.
 You may also choose to use the high contrast and large print functions of the voting unit.
 Other assistive devices (for example, sip and puff) can be plugged into the device.

 If you want to use the audio ballot, ask an election judge.
 Election judges will answer questions and help you, if needed.

-Is there a way I mark my absentee ballot without help?
+Is there a way I mark my mail-in ballot without help?